kubewarden/kubewarden.io/content/blog/2023/01/ui-1.0.0-release.md

 ## Installing Kubewarden

-With Extensions enabled in Rancher Dashboard, you will need to add the UI Helm chart as a repository, you can use `https://kubewarden.github.io/ui` as the Index URL.
-Once this repository is set you will be able to install the Kubewarden Extension, this will add a "Kubewarden" menu item within your cluster.
-Click on this item and a walkthrough will guide you through the installation of the `kubewarden-controller`.
+With Extensions enabled in Rancher Dashboard and the option to add the Rancher Extensions Repository enabled, the "Kubewarden" menu item will appear automatically.
+Click on this item to install the extension.
+Once installed there will be a new side-navigation item within your cluster for Kubewarden, which provides a walkthrough to guide you through the installation of the `kubewarden-controller`.

 Documentation to install the extension can be found [here](https://docs.kubewarden.io/operator-manual/ui-extension/install).